- About WDD

-The theme for World Diabetes Day and World Diabetes Month 2018 and 2019 is The Family and Diabetes.
+The theme for World Diabetes Day and diabetes awareness month 2018 and 2019 is The Family and Diabetes.

 A two-year timeframe has been chosen to best facilitate planning, development, promotion and participation.
 Materials and actions that IDF will develop over the two years of the campaign will aim to: